dotnet/AspNetCore.Docs/aspnetcore/client-side/bower.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT), [Noel Rice](http://blog.falafel.com/author/noel-rice/), and [Scott Addie](https://scottaddie.com)

 [Bower](https://bower.io/) calls itself "A package manager for the web."
-For .NET libraries, you still use [NuGet](https://nuget.org) package manager.
+Within the .NET ecosystem, it fills the void left by NuGet’s inability to deliver static content files.
+For ASP.NET Core projects, these static files are inherent to client-side libraries like [jQuery](http://jquery.com/) and [Bootstrap](http://getbootstrap.com/).
+For .NET libraries, you still use [NuGet](https://nuget.org/) package manager.

 New projects created with the ASP.NET Core project templates set up the client-side build process. [jQuery](http://jquery.com/) and [Bootstrap](http://getbootstrap.com/) are installed, and Bower is supported.